Coming soon!

 Skill Development involves cultivating specific capacities: sustained attention, observing thoughts and emotions without overwhelm, recognizing patterns of reactivity, cultivating positive mental states, and integrating awareness into daily activities.

-Emotional Intelligence represents the gradual maturation of wisdom regarding oneself and genuine compassion for others that emerges from clear seeing and emotional freedom guided by expert instruction over time.
+Emotional Intelligence represents the gradual maturation of experiential wisdom and genuine compassion for others that emerges from clear seeing and emotional freedom guided by expert instruction over time.

 Varied Teaching Styles recognize that students learn through different approaches: psychological feedback, individualized "art class style guidance," or traditional academic formats with structured presentations and analytical exercises.